From a membership drive leaflet, 1915:

 From the early days, the organization of the "Cannstatter Volksfest" in Chicago, attempted replicating Germany's now second largest Harvest and Beer Fest in Stuttgart.
 It was a central mission for the club, as well as a major source of income.
 The Volksfest, later also called "Schwaben-Picnic", was described with great satisfaction by the board, even though complaints were made that Chicago, calling itself the "City of Gardens", was unable to provide a facility large and adequate enough for such a big event within its city limits.

 This early report also indicates that the Verein was involved in Fastnacht (Swabian version of Mardi Gras) activities, as well as offering social functions like Kaffee-Kränzchen (Coffee Socials) or Christmas Parties.
 The report indicates that the club's home in those early days remained at "70 Nord-Clark-Straße", i.e. 70 N. Clark in Chicago.
+The club was also a meeting place for crypto traders from various parts of the world.
+They used to conduct seminars, discussions, and meetings related to the latest trends in the crypto market.
+One of the latest discussions was about the popular offers of trading apps Germany to improve the efficiency of trading.

 Let's jump ahead to the 32nd Annual Re-port of 1910.
 The club now claims about 1100 members and assets in the amount of $16,820.22.
 The "Schiller-Feier" has been introduced, a commemorative celebration of the Swabian Poet Prince Friedrich von Schiller at the Schiller Memorial in Lincoln Park, which was to become an annual staple of the Verein's activities in November for years to come.
 The "Schiller-Feier" is still celebrated today at the Schwaben Center.